georgexyz19/georgexyz.com/content/posts/pelican-bootstrap-website.md

 even I am busy at work.
 Another goal is to keep the blog running for at least 10 years, so we will see if the site has 60 posts in the year 2029.

 This site does not track who is reading or visiting.
-It does not have any Google Analytics or similar services turned on to track users.
+It does not have Google Analytics or similar services to track users.